It’s an age-old expression, but can you really give a dog a bone?

 Raw bones are typically safe for your dog (with a few exceptions) and provide protein, help clean the digestive tract, and brush your pup’s teeth too - that’s right, raw bones are nature’s toothbrushes!

 To help you become a raw dog bone expert, we’ve put together a simple guide to teach you how to safely prepare raw bones, what to avoid, and how to boost your furry friend’s diet safely.

 You’ve probably heard people say bones are bad for dogs - maybe even vets!
 But this advice needs to be unpacked a little to make sense.

 Raw bones are a crucial part of a dog’s diet, specifically raw meaty bone covered in muscle meat and connective tissue.
 Adding raw meaty bone to your dog’s diet provides a healthy source of protein, calcium and other nutrients that help with your dog’s digestive system and overall health.
-For example, our camel brisket bone provides enrichment, plenty of protein, and helps keep pups mentally stimulated too.
+For example check out these bones which provide enrichment, plenty of protein, and helps keep pups mentally stimulated too.

 Some vets will advise against bones because of the possible risks.
 These risks include:

 - Breakages in your dog’s mouth

 These risks all sound pretty scary, because you never want to put your dog in harm’s way.
 But these risks come from cooked dog bones.
 Remember, the cooking process makes bones sharp, brittle and easily broken, increasing the chances of injuries to the mouth or insides.